jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 - You can't output anything else to `stdout` in the function, which might not work for long-running functions that need to show status (and which by convention shouldn't go to `stderr`).
 - Calling invokes a subshell.
 Which is another whole OS process.
 	- That's usually good to protect parent's scope from the function's side-effects (and general separation of concerns), but it's not good if the function is part of a collection of closely-related helper functions that share a parent function's state, to help organize code.
-	- It can be significantly slower especially if iterated millions or billions of times in a nested loop.
+	- It can be significantly slower especially if iterated millions of times in a nested loop.
 - You *must* remember to send errors and debugging to a logfile and/or stderr, so that the return value is not polluted.
 	- Even then, it's still easy to accidentally pollute the return value in longer functions calling multiple external programs you have little control over, including weird future edge cases you don't even know should be, if even *could* be, unit-tested.